 Trips and visits

-You can read more in Funding LOTC and enrichment.
 We will support any family in genuine hardship with funding fully or in part the costs of trips, visits and visitors to school.
 We ask that when a voluntary contribution is requested, you tick the box on the form to apply for a bursary and we will get a form to you.
-Our policy for Charging and Lettings (which contains an application form for a bursary) can be found in the Information / Policies and Procedures.
+Our policy for Charging and Lettings (which contains an application form for a bursary) can be found in the Policies.